The young woman got out of the taxi, walked up the gravel path towards the house and, after a little hesitation, knocked the door.

 God, I’m starving.
 I suddenly realize I haven’t eaten for two days, having spent every hour trying to return to my company.
 Most of my gear, including my rations, was at the foxhole when it blew up.
 I search within my bag and find a couple of badly bruised apples, the last survivors from Mary’s farewell.
 I quickly eat one and save the second one.
 I may need it later.

-“–My mother used to tell me about that battle.
-They had to leave the house when the army told them they would shell the whole valley to stop the Americans while reinforcements arrived.
+“My mother used to tell me about that battle.
+They had to leave the house when the army told them they would shell the whole valley to slow down the Americans while reinforcements arrived.
 She was so heartbroken.”